Bud Johns: Publishing and writing career

 Johns publishing career began in 1954 when he and his Flint Journal colleague William D. Chase co-founded Apple Tree Press to publish George Bernard Shaw's Last Will and Testament as a book.
 (Saturday Review (March 27, 1954) and The Book Club of California Quarterly.
 Fall 2004).
 Johns transferred his interest in Apple Tree to Chase who continued it with his brother to publish the annual Chases' Calendar of Annual Events: Special Days, Weeks and Months which is now a part of McGraw-Hill Publishing.
 In 1968 Johns founded Synergistic Press which has published an eclectic list focusing on non-fiction including biography and art subjects.
-He was a director and part owner of Applewood Books, New Bedford, MA.
+He was a director and part owner of Applewood Books, Carlisle, MA.
 He produced and wrote the script for a half-hour television film on Ride & Tie and was executive producer of "The Best They Can Be," a Clio award-winning television program on athletes striving to participate in the 1980 Summer Olympics.

 As freelancer Johns wrote numerous magazine and newspaper articles.
 His books include The Ombibulous Mr. Mencken 1968, What Is This Madness?
 (1985), co-editing and writing the biographical introduction to Bastard in the Ragged Suit (1977) editing, writing the introduction to and one essay in Old Dogs Remembered, published in hardcover by Carroll & Graf, New York, in 1983, and paperback by Synergistic Press in 1999 (1993).